The application round 2017-1 for Travel Grants for Master thesis field studies is now open.

 - Report Form for Travel Grants

 - Financial accounting form.
-All the expenses covered must be “eligible costs” and documented for by original vouchers stating the amount of the expense – for accounting reasons.
+All the expenses covered must be “eligible costs” and documented for by original vouchers stating the amount of the expense – very important for accounting reasons according to the Danish Bookkeeping Act.

 - Field study report (please make a Word document of max. two pages in English language).